Sentences

-The Sentences (Sententiae in quatuor IV libris distinctae; Sententiarum.
-Sentences Divided into Four Books; Sentences) is a compendium of Christian theology written by Peter Lombard around 1150.
+The Sentences (Sententiae in quatuor libris distinctae; Sentences Divided into Four Books) is a compendium of Christian theology written by Peter Lombard around 1150.
 It was the most important religious textbook of the Middle Ages.

 Background

 An 1841 Latin edition of the Sentences bound together with Aquinas' Summa Theologica.

 The sentence genre emerged from works like Prosper of Aquitaine's Sententia, a collection of maxims by Augustine of Hippo.
 It was well-established by the time of Isidore of Seville's Sententiae, one of the first systematic treatments of Christian theology.
 In the Sentences, Lombard collects glosses from the Church Fathers.
 Glosses were marginalia in religious and legal texts used to correct, explain, or interpret a text.
 Gradually, these annotations were compiled into separate works.
 The most notable precedent for Lombard's Sentences were the Glossa Ordinaria, a 12th-century collection of glosses.

 Lombard went a step further by compiling them into one coherent whole.
 There had been much earlier efforts in this vein, most notably in John of Damascus' The Source of Knowledge.
 When John of Damascus' work was translated into Latin in 1150, Lombard had access to it.

 Lombard was not alone in his project.
 Many other contemporary theologians were compiling glossaries, such as Robert of Melun's Sententiae and Hugh of Saint Victor's De sacramentis christianae fidei.
 In 1134, Lombard went to Paris to study with Hugh, who was finishing his work at the time.
 Their work was the signal development of 12th-century religious scholars: a systematic theology that treated the activity as a coherent practice.

 Lombard's twin hurdles were devising an order for his material and reconciling differences among sources.
 Peter Abelard's Sic et Non employed a method for reconciling authorities that Lombard knew and used.
 Abelard had also conceived of his work as a textbook.
 Lombard's previous work, Magna glossatura, was an enormous success and quickly became a standard reference work.
 Compiling the Magna glossatura prepared Lombard for the definitive synthesis of the Sentences.